tevbhadra/Anime-Image-Creation/README.md

 # AnimeImageCreation
-Developed a model to generate anime images using Deep Convolutional GAN to draw images not correlated to existing dataset of images.
+Developed a model to generate images using Deep Convolutional GAN to draw images distinct from our dataset of anime images.